-There is a solution, however, that will help women with very big bosoms reduce their burden, while still maintaining a beautiful breast shape.
+However, there is a solution that will help women with very big bosoms reduce their burden while still maintaining a beautiful breast shape.
 It’s called breast reduction surgery.
-Medically known as reduction mammaplasty, this is a surgical procedure that removes excess breast fat, skin and glandular tissue to decrease the size of the breasts, providing the patient with a more proportional figure.
+Medically known as reduction mammaplasty, this surgical procedure removes excess breast fat, skin, and glandular tissue to decrease the size of the breasts, providing the patient with a more proportional figure.

-In the Atlanta area, many women come to Mark Deutsch, M.D., founder and medical director of Perimeter Plastic Surgery, for their breast reductions.
-If you suffer from pain, stress or discomfort due to disproportionately large breasts, you should schedule a complimentary consultation with Dr. Deutsch.
+In the Atlanta area, many women come to Dr. Mark Deutsch, MD, FACS, , founder and medical director of Perimeter Plastic Surgery, for their breast reductions.
+If you suffer from pain, stress, or discomfort due to disproportionately large breasts, you should schedule a consultation with Dr. Deutsch.
 As a highly-skilled, board-certified plastic surgeon, he has the skills and expertise to reduce the size of your breasts so that you are comfortable and happy with them.

 Who is a good candidate for breast reduction surgery?

-During your consultation with Dr. Deutsch, he will explain what is involved in a breast reduction surgery, and help you decide whether this procedure is right for you.
-In general, candidates for breast reduction should be in good overall health; at a stable, healthy bodyweight; free of serious diseases; and nonsmokers (which improves healing following surgery).
+During your consultation with Dr. Deutsch, he will explain what is involved in breast reduction surgery and help you decide whether this procedure is right for you.
+In general, candidates for breast reduction should be in good overall health; at a stable, healthy body weight; free of serious diseases; and nonsmokers (which improves healing following surgery).